WHY EGG DONATION

 WHY SPERM DONATION

-There are a variety of reasons that recipient parents may need donor sperm.
+There are a variety of reasons that recipient parents at AZARH may need donor sperm at our fertility centers in Scottsdale and Gilbert, Arizona.
 Many men can face a number of challenges with sperm quality.
 They may experience issues with the following:

 - Sperm concentration